-The reference flow of the product system regarded here, refers to the actually filled volume of the containers and includes all packaging elements, e.g. Tetra Recart[®] carton or pouch as well as the transport packaging (corrugated cardboard trays and shrink wrap, pallets), which are necessary for the packaging, filling and delivery of 1000 L food.
+The reference flow of the product system regarded here, refers to the actually filled mass of the containers and includes all packaging elements, e.g. Tetra Recart® carton or can and closures as well as the transport packaging (corrugated cardboard trays and shrink wrap, pallets), which are necessary for the packaging, filling and delivery of 1000 kg food.